 Do I need to be a member of Tripoli or NAR to make and fly my own rocket motors or rockets?
 Do I need to be certified by either organization?

 You do not need to be a member of Tripoli or the National Association of Rocketry (NAR), nor do you have to be certified by them to make your own rocket motors or fly amateur rockets.

 NAR does not permit amateur rocket motors at its launches.
 They are opposed to amateur rocketry activities and still consider all amateurs "basement bombers".
 Tripoli does permit members to fly their own rocket motors.
 Tripoli amateurs must also be certified to level two to be permitted to fly their own motors at Tripoli launches.
 Unfortunately, TRA does not permit PVC pipe motors at their launches.
 You will have to use aluminum motor chambers at their launches.

 Ok, I'm going to take the plunge, but what if I have a problem with my motors or rockets?
 Can you help?

 Absolutely!
 When you buy our "How To Make Amateur Rockets" book, software and video set, you join a growing international community of fellow amateur rocketeers who have bought our books.
-We are just a phone call, letter or E-mail away.
+We are just an E-mail (firstname.lastname@example.org) away.
 Tell us what you don't understand or what problem you are experiencing and we will give you the answer to get you back on track.